 It turns out that early lesson may apply to situations immeasurably more complex, too: environmental disclosures and corporate valuations.

 Together with two colleagues at the Universities of Wisconsin and Mississippi, University of Notre Dame accounting researcher Sandra Vera-Muñoz helped study the valuation levels of companies that voluntarily disclose their carbon emission levels and companies that do not.
-Their study is set to be published next spring in the Accounting Review.

-Their key finding is that for large companies, the market indeed rewards disclosing (and reducing) emission levels—and penalizes hiding them.
+In a study published in The Accounting Review, the researchers find that for large companies, the market indeed rewards disclosing (and reducing) emission levels—and penalizes hiding them.

 The results were calculated for S&P 500 firms, some of which disclosed their carbon emissions voluntarily to the Carbon Disclosure Project and others of which did not.
 Correcting for the self-selection bias from leaders’ decision to disclose, the researchers found the median market value of disclosing firms to be about $2.3 billion higher than the value of their non-disclosing counterparts.